-Don’t want to leave your fur kid behind on your next vacation?
-Don’t fret—whether you’re looking for a cozy log cabin or stretches of sandy beach, there are dog-friendly spots all along the Atlantic that you and your dog can enjoy together.
-These East Coast destinations are just a car ride away for Vermonters, Floridians, and everyone in between:
+Don't want to leave your fur kid behind on your next vacation?
+Don't fret—whether you're looking for a cozy log cabin or stretches of sandy beach, there are plenty of dog-friendly vacation spots on the East Coast for you and your furry friend to enjoy together.

 #1: Rehoboth Beach, Delaware